MicrosoftDocs/win32/desktop-src/DevIO/wm-devicechange.md

 ---
-Description: 'Notifies an application of a change to the hardware configuration of a device or the computer.' ms.assetid: 'b64a3983-ee75-4199-9778-1e5b7cec59e4'
+Description: Notifies an application of a change to the hardware configuration of a device or the computer. ms.assetid: b64a3983-ee75-4199-9778-1e5b7cec59e4
-title: 'WM\_DEVICECHANGE message'
+title: WM\_DEVICECHANGE message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_DEVICECHANGE message